MRS JACOBSON’S NIECE

 “Oh Coco, I love you so much,” she said and clung to him.

-I let myself out and stepped jauntily toward my car, where the driver held the door open for me.
+I let myself out and stepped jauntily toward my car, where the driver held the door open for me and saluted.